aryanrajtrangham/Courses_from_priyanshu/Computer_Networks.md

   - *802.11 does not support collision detection*.
     - So the sender realize the collision has happened when they do not receive the CTS frame after a period of time.
     - The amount of time a given node delay is defined by the same *exponential backoff algorithm* used on the Ethernet.

+### IEEE 802.15.1

+- Bluetooth
+  - Bluetooth is a wireless technology standard used for exchanging data betweeen fixed and mobile devices over short distances using short-wavelength ultra high frequency (UHF) radio waves in the industrial scientific medical (ISM) radio bands from 2.400 to 2.485 GHz and building area networks (PANs).
+  - It was originally conceived as a wireless alternative to RS-232 data cables.
+  - Bluetooth is a wireless technology named after Harald Bluetooth based on an analogy that Bluetooth technology would unite devices the way Harald Bluetooth united the tribes of Denmark into a single kingdom.
+  - Bluetooth is specified by an industry consortium called the Bluetooth Special Interest Group (SIG).
+  - It specifies an entire suite of protocols, going beyond the link layer to define application protocols, which it calls profiles, for a range of applications.
+    - There is a profile for synchronizing a personal digital assistance (PDA) with personal computer.
+    - Another profile gives mobile computer access to a wired LAN.
+  - The basic Bluetooth network configuration is called piconet.
+    - Consists of a master device and up to seven slave devices.
+    - Any comminication is between the master and a slave.
+    - The slaves do not communicate directly with each other.
+    - A slave can be parked: set to an inactive, low-power state.
+    - The complex configuration of the piconet results in scatternet.
+  - Pros
+    - Low cost
+    - Easy to use
+    - It can also penetrate through walls.
+    - It creates an ad-hoc connection immediately without any wires.
+    - It is used for voice and data transfer.
+  - Cons
+    - It can be hacked and hence, less secure.
+    - It has slow data transfer rate.
+    - It has small range : 10 meters.

+- Bluesnafing
+  - Bluesnafing is the unauthorized access of information from a wireless device thorugh a Bluetooth connection, ofter between phones, desktops, laptops and PDAs.
+  - This allows access to calenders, contact lists, email and text messages, and on some phones, users can copy pictures and private videos.
+  - Bluesnarfing is the theft of information from the target device.